 OLAP on Hadoop is a category of products that leverage Hadoop to:

-Dremio is a new and unique approach to data analytics that let’s you do more with your data, with less effort, and at an end-to-end speed never before possible.
+Dremio is the Data-as-a-Service Platform.
+It helps you get more value from your data, faster.
 Unlike OLAP on Hadoop products, Dremio is a comprehensive solution that eliminates the need for complex ETL, aggregation tables, or data cubes.
 Instead of cobbling together products from multiple vendors, Dremio lets you start seeing value in minutes, with a user experience whose quality is unprecedented in the Hadoop market.